BBBase-EHeresy/PPPub/docs/rules_manual/narrative_play.md

 It is these special rules that balance Narrative Play Scenarios, and provide players with a truly unique gaming experience that allows them to relive their favourite scenes from both the books and the films.

 It is also important to note that unlike in Matched Play games, neither force will Break if enough models would be slain that would cause one force to exceed its Break Point.
-There is no fleeing in Narrative Play â€” it's do or die!
+There is no fleeing in Narrative Play — it's do or die!

 ## OBJECTIVES